celestiaorg/celestia-app/docs/architecture/ADR-002-QGB-ValSet.md

 	return nil
 }
 ```
-And, then check if the signature is a duplicate, i.e. whether another `ValSetConfirm` reflecting the same truth has already been commited to.
+And, then check if the signature is a duplicate, i.e. whether another `ValSetConfirm` reflecting the same truth has already been committed to.

 #### Persist the ValSet confirm and emit an event
 Lastly, we persist the `ValSetConfirm` message and broadcast an event: